awsdocs/amazon-glacier-developer-guide/doc_source/api-jobParameters.md

 *Required*: no

 **SNSTopic**
-The Amazon Resource Name \(ARN\) of the Amazon SNS topic where Amazon Glacier sends a notification when the job is completed and output is ready for you to download\.
+The Amazon Resource Name \(ARN\) of the Amazon SNS topic where Glacier sends a notification when the job is completed and output is ready for you to download\.
 The specified topic publishes the notification to its subscribers\.
 The SNS topic must exist\.
-If it doesn't, Amazon Glacier doesn't create it for you\.
+If it doesn't, Glacier doesn't create it for you\.
 Additionally, the SNS topic must have a policy that allows the account that created the job to publish messages to the topic\.
-For information about SNS topic names, see [CreateTopic](http://docs.aws.amazon.com/sns/latest/api/API_CreateTopic.html) in the *Amazon Simple Notification Service* *API Reference*\.
+For information about SNS topic names, see [CreateTopic](https://docs.aws.amazon.com/sns/latest/api/API_CreateTopic.html) in the *Amazon Simple Notification Service* *API Reference*\.
 *Type*: String
 *Required*: no